dzeyelid/crawler-hosted-on-azure/README.md

-# crawler-hosted-on-azure

-:construction: Under development currently
+# Crawler hosted on Azure

 Web crawler integrated with Slack, hosted on Azure.